Reusable Orbital Drones for Space Debris Removal

 Are you launching to orbit yet?

-No. Our current focus is on ground, atmospheric, and sub-orbital testing to validate stability, control, and reusability.
-Orbital demonstrations are approached incrementally after sufficient technical validation.
+Not yet.
+Our current focus is on rigorous ground and high-altitude testing to validate stability, control, and reusability.
+Orbital demonstrations will follow once we have sufficient technical proof and regulatory approvals in place.

 Who is Graviron working with?